Solar inverter: Solar micro-inverters

 Solar micro-inverter is an inverter designed to operate with a single PV module.
 The micro-inverter converts the direct current output from each panel into alternating current.
 Its design allows parallel connection of multiple, independent units in a modular way.

 Micro-inverter advantages include single panel power optimization, independent operation of each panel, plug-and play installation, improved installation and fire safety, minimized costs with system design and stock minimization.

 A 2011 study at Appalachian State University reports that individual integrated inverter setup yielded about 20% more power in unshaded conditions and 27% more power in shaded conditions compared to string connected setup using one inverter.
 Both setups used identical solar panels.

 A solar micro-inverter, or simply microinverter, is a plug-and-play device used in photovoltaics that converts direct current (DC) generated by a single solar module to alternating current (AC).
 Microinverters contrast with conventional string and central solar inverters, in which a single inverter is connected to multiple solar panels.
 The output from several microinverters can be combined and often fed to the electrical grid.

 Microinverters have several advantages over conventional inverters.
 The main advantage is that they electrically isolate the panels from one another, so small amounts of shading, debris or snow lines on any one solar module, or even a complete module failure, do not disproportionately reduce the output of the entire array.
 Each microinverter harvests optimum power by performing maximum power point tracking (MPPT) for its connected module.
 Simplicity in system design, lower amperage wires, simplified stock management, and added safety are other factors introduced with the microinverter solution.

 The primary disadvantages of a microinverter include a higher initial equipment cost per peak watt than the equivalent power of a central inverter since each inverter needs to be installed adjacent to a panel (usually on a roof).
 This also makes them harder to maintain and more costly to remove and replace.
 Some manufacturers have addressed these issues with panels with built-in microinverters.
 A microinverter has often a longer lifespan than a central inverter, which will need replacement during the lifespan of the solar panels.
 Therefore, the financial disadvantage at first may become an advantage in the long term.

-A power optimizer is a type of technology similar to a microinverter and also does panel-level maximum power point tracking, but does not convert to AC per module.
+A power optimizer is a type of technology similar to a microinverter.
+A power optimizer uses a panel-level maximum power point tracking, but does not convert to AC per module.